k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-[ ] fix collection representaiton when altering filters
+[v ] fix collection representaiton when altering filters

 [] add more filters to collection, like release date?
 [] fix up the browse tab(e.g the filters on the side, perhaps a bit like AO3, add more filters like date perhaps?